 Who we are

 Sabio is a contact centre technology specialist.
-We sell technology developed by Sabio as well as by a small number of established and reputable, global vendors in conjunction with Sabio’s business consulting, systems integration, training and managed services.
+We sell technology developed by Sabio as well as by established and reputable, global vendors in conjunction with Sabio’s business consulting, systems integration, training and managed services.

-Sabio has more than 400 employees worldwide and has offices in the UK, France, Spain, Italy, the Netherlands and Singapore, and has a global annual turnover in excess of £70m.
+Sabio has more than 450 employees worldwide and has offices in the UK, France, Spain, Italy, The Netherlands, Malaysia and Singapore, and has a global annual turnover in excess of £85m.

 Our supply chain